marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "pie chart example"}}

-Imagine you've just taken a ((job)) at EconomiCorp, Inc., and your first assignment is to draw a pie chart of their customer satisfaction ((survey)) results.
+Imagine you've just taken a ((job)) at EconomiCorp, Inc., and your first assignment is to draw a pie chart of its customer satisfaction ((survey)) results.

 The `results` binding contains an array of objects that represent the